speechbrain/speechbrain/recipes/ESC50/classification/README.md

 - *The training script for the conv2d-based model:* This script trains an simple convolutional classifier on the ESC50 dataset.
 To run this, you can use the command `python train_classifier.py hparams/conv2d_classifier.yaml --data_folder /yourpath/ESC50`.
 An example training run can be found in [`https://drive.google.com/drive/folders/14qanAjkMmsAk4AQeilGCkMJwdJWo1BF7?usp=share_link`](https://drive.google.com/drive/folders/14qanAjkMmsAk4AQeilGCkMJwdJWo1BF7?usp=share_link).

-- Performance and computing times: CNN14, and conv2d respectively obtains around 82% accuracy and 75% accuracy on an held-out set.
+- Performance and computing times: CNN14, and conv2d respectively obtain around 82% accuracy and 75% accuracy on an held-out set.
 For CNN14, one epoch on ESC50 takes around 11 seconds.
 For the conv2d model, one epoch on ESC50 takes 15 seconds.
-Both of these numbers are obtained with a 3090 GPU.
+Both of these numbers are obtained with an NVIDIA RTX 3090 GPU.

 Note that:
   - the recipe automatically downloads the ESC50 dataset.
 You only need to specify the path to which you would like to download it;